 Verses 5-6: After the vision which began in chapter 10 was concluded, Daniel saw "other two" persons (not otherwise described, but apparently angels), one on either side of "the river."
 That is, these were in addition to the original Messenger of the vision.
 We will pause long enough to ask who this glorious Messenger was.
-He is identified as "the man clothed in linen," which refers to the description of the glorious and awesome one mentioned in 10:5-6.
+He is identified as "the man clothed in linen," which refers to the description of the glorious and awesome one described in 10:5-6.
 The appellation, "a man," simply means he appeared as a man, in the form of a man, which is the common Biblical description of a Heavenly being who appears to human beings.
 Some have tried to identify Him with either Michael, the archangel (Jude 1:9; Rev. 12:7) or with Gabriel, another prominent angel (Luke 1:19).

 However, "the man in linen" is distinguished from them both and is apparently their superior (Dan.10:13; 8:16).
 I believe the Second Member of the Godhead, the Divine Logos, the pre-incarnate Christ, is the proper identity of this One on the following grounds:

-- 1. There are several similarities between the description of this marvelous One and the "man" seen by Ezekiel at the beginning of his prophetic work who "was the likeness of the glory of Jehovah" (Eze.
+- 1. Several similarities exist between the description of this marvelous One and the "man" seen by Ezekiel at the beginning of his prophetic work who "was the likeness of the glory of Jehovah" (Eze.
 1:26-28). - 2.
-There are similarities between Daniel's description of this One and of the transfigured Christ (Mat.
+Similarities exist between Daniel's description of this One and of the transfigured Christ (Mat.
 17:2; Mark 9:3; Luke 9:29). - 3.
 The identification with the description of the crucified, resurrected, all-powerful Christ who walks among the candlesticks is all but unmistakable (Rev. 1:13-18).
 Further, the mission of "the man clothed in linen" in relation to Daniel and the mission of the risen Christ in relation to John are the same to reveal future events to them (Dan.
 10:14; Rev. 1:19).

-"The river" refers to the river Hiddekel, mentioned as the location of Daniel when the last vision of the book began (10:4).
-This is one of the most famous rivers in the world and is the third river mentioned in the Bible, one of the four to flow out of the Garden of Eden where God placed the first man and woman (Gen. 2:10-15).
-According to Hackett, who provides a summary of the evidence for the identity, a better-known name for this river is "Tigris" (2:1062).
+The river refers to the river Hiddekel, mentioned as the location of Daniel as the last vision of the book began (10:4).
+Hiddekel is one of the most famous rivers in the world and is the third river mentioned in the Bible, one of the four to flow out of the Garden of Eden where God placed the first man and woman (Gen. 2:10-15).
+A better-known name for this river is "Tigris."
+12

-Verse 7: One of the angels asked the original Messenger how long it would be until the consummation of the events prophesied in the vision.
+One of the angels asked the original Messenger how long it would be till the consummation of the events prophesied in the vision.
 In verse 7 we have the immediate response, made more solemn by the uplifting of His hands and His swearing in the presence of the Father.
-The response has two parts: (1) The end of these foretold events is somehow measured by or related to "a time, times, and a half" (literally, 1 time + 2 times+ 1/2 time, thus 3-1/2 times).
-(2) The time of the end is tied to the occurrence of an historical event-the

-"breaking in pieces the power of the holy people."
+The response has two parts:

+- 1. The end of these foretold events is somehow measured by or related to "a time, times, and a half" (literally, 1 time + 2 times + 1/2 time, or 3-1/2 times). - 2.
+The time of the end is tied to the occurrence of an historical event-the "breaking in pieces the power of the holy people."
 The 3-1/2 times may be hard to decipher, but there can be little doubt about when the "power of the holy people" was broken.
-It was when the incomparable trouble and tribulation of the awful destruction of Rome was unleashed on Judah and Jerusalem in AD 70 (v.
-1; Mat.
+It was when the incomparable trouble and tribulation of Rome's awful destruction was unleashed on Judah and Jerusalem in A.D.
+70 (Dan.
+12:1; Mat.
 24:21).